6 missing after small plane loses contact over Lake Erie

 The search operation was being made "very difficult" by 12- to 15-foot waves on Lake Erie, the Coast Guard said.

-Air traffic control reported to the Coast Guard about 11:30 p.m.
-Thursday that the plane had just taken off from Burke Lakefront Airport in downtown Cleveland and "dropped off radar about two miles when it was over Lake Erie," Coast Guard Petty Officer II Class Christopher Yaw told CNN.
+Air traffic control reported to the Coast Guard at about 11:30 p.m. on Thursday that the plane had just taken off from Burke Lakefront Airport in downtown Cleveland and "dropped off radar about two miles when it was over Lake Erie," Coast Guard Petty Officer 2nd Class Christopher Yaw told CNN.

-The missing Cessna has room for up to 11 people, but the plane's flight plan had six people on board, Yaw said.
+The missing Cessna has room for up to 11 people, but the plane's flight plan indicates it had six people on board, Yaw said.

+Ohio State University Airport, where the plane was headed, is certified for commercial service and serves as a research and teaching facility.
+The airport is owned and operated by the Ohio State College of Engineering, according to its website.